ThomasBallardCI/woof-and-bean-M4/README.md

 * Errors related to .vscode files these lines were not ones that I created or edited in any way.
 * The same as above goes for errors concerning the migrations files which comprised the majority of these linting warnings.
 * The checkout webhooks file is flagged for the variable 'e' being assigned but not used however this variable has been assigned to catch exceptions or errors in the code that may occur with webhooks and Stripe.
-* The contact views.py file warns that three variables 'name', 'subject', and 'content' are assigned but never used, these variables need to be assigned so that they can be accessed in the confirmation email sent to users
+* The contact views.py file warns that three variables 'name', 'subject', and 'content' are assigned but never used, these variables need to be assigned so that they can be accessed in the confirmation email sent to users.
 * Setting.py file is showing line length issues again these lines are generated by Django as explained above as well as flagging unused imports that as far as I'm aware are being used.
 * No other errors or warnings were documented and I feel confident that the project is up to industry standard for Python conventions.